rusenask/mirage/docs/pages/advanced.rst

 Matching
 ========

-Stub-O-Matic currently supports various types of matchers.
+Mirage currently supports various types of matchers.

 Body contains matching
 ======================

 One or more matchers can be defined whereby all matchers must be contained in the request to return a specified response.
 A typical difficulty with system requests is that they often contain superfluous information such as session IDs or time stamps that get in the way of matching a request to the desired response.
-One way Stub-O-Matic can solve this problem is by the use of 'matchers'.
+One way Mirage can solve this problem is by the use of 'matchers'.
 Matchers are parts of the request that matter to you, only what is needed to find the correct response file.